 Loose or Broken Connector: First the thumb drive is inspected under a microscope.
 If the connector is in one piece it is tested for continuity.
 If the pins are broken or it fails the continuity check the connector is removed.
 This test is important because it’s not uncommon for the pins to break inside the connector.
-The next step is to inspect the thumb drive’s connector pads on the PCB.
+The next step is to inspect the pen drive’s connector pads on the PCB.
 If the connector was loose or broken the pads can be torn or lifted.
 Under a microscope we can determine if the pads are still in good shape.
 If they are, we can reconnect the original working USB connector or we remove the old USB and install a brand new one.
 But don’t be surprised if there is more to it than just a broken USB repair.

 Lifted or Torn Pads: If the pads are torn or lifted on the PCB then we have to replace them.
 Note the path in case the new connector is going to cover/hide the path from view.
 At our recovery lab we typically replace missing pads with a micro-thin copper tape that we cut to the correct width under a microscope.
 We can also use small magnet wire (or similar) to remake the connection path.
 Sometimes we see failed do-it-yourself cases where the pads are lifted with the connector and the traces have been torn from the PCB.
 In these cases we have to determine if it’s more practical to use wire or copper tape to restore the connection(s).